SAP/ui5-tooling/docs/pages/extensibility/CustomTasks.md

 !!! warning
     Depending on your project setup, UI5 Tooling tends to open many files simultaneously during a build.
 To prevent errors like `EMFILE: too many open files`, we urge custom task implementations to use the [graceful-fs](https://github.com/isaacs/node-graceful-fs#readme) module as a drop-in replacement for the native `fs` module in case it is used.

-    In general, tasks should try to use the provided reader/writer APIs for working with project resources.
+    Tasks should ideally use the reader/writer APIs provided by UI5 Tooling for working with project resources.

 ### Example: lib/tasks/compileLicenseSummary.js